fvictorio/evm-puzzles/Walkthrough.md

 06      00      STOP
 ```

-Now that all of that is clear, lets get back to the puzzle.
+Now that all of that is clear, let's get back to the puzzle.
 We need to enter a value so that the program runs without hitting a `REVERT` instruction.

 ```js